-No band in recent memory have laid claim with such strength to the humble disco ball.
+No band in recent memory have laid claim to the humble disco ball with such success.

-Ever since it adorned the artwork for their self-titled debut at the turn of the millennium, LCD Soundsystem’s synonymity with the discotheque’s most identifiable piece of ephemera is potent.
-It hangs at every gig they play and, when deployed in a setting as intimate as Amsterdam’s Paradiso, it acts a quite breathtaking reflector.
+Ever since it adorned the artwork for their self-titled debut at the turn of the millennium, LCD Soundsystem’s synonymity with the piece of dancefloor ephemera is potent.
+It hangs at every gig they play, and tonight it softly illuminates Amsterdam’s intimate Paradiso.

-Of course, LCD Soundsystem could play bigger venues than this, but halfway through the gig James Murphy says: “We’ve played here before and had a great time, so we thought ‘ah fuck it, we’d come back.’”
+Of course, LCD Soundsystem could play bigger venues than this, but as James Murphy explains to the crowd: “We’ve played here before and had a great time, so we thought ‘ah fuck it, we’d come back.’
 Off the back of securing their first Billboard No. 1 album and a torrent of hugely positive reviews for new record American Dream, this comment is revealing.
 The energy they bring to the shows they choose to play gives them a vitality.
 You would never want a band whose songs are so packed with the soul of the lead singer to ever roll through the motions.
 Tonight is intimate, loud and in places utterly compelling.